bugg86/ConvexAuctionBot/README.md

 ### Docker Image
 `docker pull bugg86/convex-auction-bot`

 When doing this you will need to run a container using interactive mode so you can enter your token for use in the bot.
 You should only have to do this once.
+Command for running interactive docker container below:

+`docker run -it <IMAGE NAME>`

 ### Other Build Options
 You can build your own docker image using the Dockerfile included in the repository.